wassimbj/wassimbj.github.io/_blogs/full-text-search-in-postgres.md

 Pattern matching is not considered full text search (FTS), but it can be sufficient for simple projects where search is not a critical feature.

 The difference between LIKE and ILIKE is case sensitivity: LIKE is case-sensitive, while ILIKE is case-insensitive.
-So searching with LIKE 'Apple%' will only match Apple or Apples, whereas ILIKE 'Apple%' will match all case variations like apples, APPLE, etc.
+So searching with `LIKE 'Apple%'` will only match `Apple` or `Apples`, whereas `ILIKE 'Apple%'` will match all case variations like `apples`, `APPLE`, etc.

+But arabic does not have letters, so it has no effect.

 However, it can be very slow when you have a large dataset.